 Also available for all personal taxpayers is the tax free allowance for dividends.
 This allowance is currently £5,000 but due to reduce to £2,000 from 6 April 2018.
 For shareholders who can influence when dividends are paid it may be worth ensuring that a dividend is paid by 5 April 2018, for other investors it may be worth reviewing your investments to ensure that this allowance is being used.

 Personal taxpayers can also benefit from new allowances for trading income and property income available from 6 April 2017.
 In simple terms, trading income (e.g. selling on internet sites) and property income (such as the rental of a driveway or garage) below £1,000 each is tax free.

-Apart from income allowances there is an capital gains exemption of £11,300 which allows for assets, such as shares, to be sold for a tax free profit (gain) provided your total chargeable gains are within £11,300.
+Apart from income allowances there is a capital gains exemption of £11,300 in 2017/18 which allows for assets, such as shares, to be sold for a tax free profit (gain) provided your total chargeable gains are within £11,300.
 Most investment managers do utilise this allowance but if you manage your investments yourself you may like to bear this in mind.
 It is also worth considering when you sell a capital item if you are considering a sale around this time of year.
-Delaying a sale for a few weeks could give you an extra year before any tax is due to be paid over.
+However, delaying a sale for a few weeks could give you an extra year before any tax is due to be paid over.

 Things to consider would be setting up a company to hold your property in, transferring some beneficial interest to a lower tax paying spouse or even selling some property.